Dr Alison Rodriguez

-Alison is interested in how spiritual beliefs influence healthcare decisions and how spiritual support can enhance perceived health and well-being.
-In particular, Alison is interested in developing supportive spiritual interventions for people with degenerative conditions.
+I am interested in how spiritual beliefs influence healthcare decisions and how spiritual support can enhance perceived health and well-being.
+In particular, I am interested in developing supportive spiritual interventions for people with degenerative conditions.

 3. Well-being management and self-care

 How do individuals with long term conditions maintain their wellbeing?
 What are their experiences and relationships with supportive services?
 What actions do they take themselves to promote their well-being, adjustment and transitions?
-Alison is interested in the resources and capabilities that exist across communities, groups and individuals and in developing self-care interventions.
+I am interested in the resources and capabilities that exist across communities, groups and individuals and in developing self-care interventions.

-Alison has used and supervised a range of research designs (qualitative, quantitative and mixed methods).
-Her methodological passion however, is phenomenology and she has drawn on both descriptive and interpretive approaches in her work.
+I have used and supervised a range of research designs (qualitative, quantitative and mixed methods).
+My methodological passion however, is phenomenology and I have drawn on both descriptive and interpretive approaches in my work.